Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 1 2 3 4 5 6 | ... return new HTMLRewriter() .on('div.template', new TemplateHandler()) .on('div.successbuttons', new ButtonHandler()) .on('span.copywrite-year', new CopywriteHandler()) .transform(response); |

-However, there is a super gotcha: you get 10ms and scant memory to run a Worker.
-So, forget using DOMParser
+However, there’s a major gotcha: you only get 10 ms and limited memory to run a Worker.
+So forget using DOMParser

-or regex if you effectively want to modify HTML in a template.
-You need to be creative if you want to serve a populated HTML template on the fly without using client-side JavaScript (SEO prefers server-side-rendered content).
+or complex regex if your goal is to modify HTML templates on the fly.
+You’ll need to get creative if you want to serve dynamically populated HTML without relying on client-side JavaScript (since SEO strongly favors server-side-rendered content).

 HTMLRewriter

 .
-Have fun with this; it would make an interesting interview question.Serve Third-Party Fonts ‘Locally’
+Have fun—it makes a great interview question.Serve Third-Party Fonts ‘Locally’

-Let’s serve a cached copy of Google Fonts instead of going to their CDN.
+Let’s serve a cached copy of Google Fonts instead of pulling them from their CDN.
 Why?
-Each domain that has assets needs to perform a DNS lookup as well as a TLS handshake which slows down the loading of those assets, potentially blocking the site from painting.
-From DevTools, it’s straightforward to find the CSS and the WOFF files and “host” them locally.
+Every external domain requires a DNS lookup and a TLS handshake, both of which slow down asset loading—and may delay the site from painting.
+In DevTools, it’s easy to find the CSS and WOFF files and “host” them yourself.

 Checklist: Move Sites from GoDaddy